Anupamit/freecodecamp-javascripts-solutions/README.md

 # freecodecamp-learn-basic-JavaScript
 Basic JavaScript

-`It is process of get certified in freecodecamp`
+`Process of get certificate in freecodecamp`